Nath5/frogoracletradingdocs/docs/vpd_strategies.md

 ## Volume Trend Setup [VT]

 In a trending market, moving up or down smoothly.
 Use the volume profile over the trending area to identify areas of denser volume.
 Use these areas for support / resistance and trade them for a bounce.
-An ideal setup using this is this in combination with a 'Support Becomes Resistance' setup using the S/R indicator.
+It is ideal to use VT in combination with other setups, like 'Support Becomes Resistance' using the S/R indicator.

 ![image](_media/vpd_strategy_trend.png ':size=100%')